Tsuru Aoki: Life and career

 Born in Tokyo, Aoki came to California in 1899 with her uncle, Otojirō Kawakami, his geisha wife, Kawakami Sadayakko, and Otojirō's troupe of actors.
 At their first stop in San Francisco, Tsuru performed with the troupe and assisted Sadayakko at a Palace Hotel tea ceremony where attendees raved over her "diminutive daintiness."
 But when the troupe ran into severe financial difficulties, Otojirō made arrangements to have Tsuru adopted by Toshio Aoki, a sketch artist for a local newspaper.
 Tsuru Aoki started taking lessons in ballet dance in New York City, when she went along with her uncle Toshio, who was hired by David Belasco for The Darling of the Gods.
 After Toshio's death a reporter looked after Aoki.
 Aoki began her acting career after returning to Los Angeles and performing in stage productions in the city's Japanese Theatre where she was noticed by film producer Thomas Ince who placed the young actress under contract.
 She was also responsible for recruiting Japanese actors for Imperial Japanese Company, a subsidiary of New York Motion Picture Corporation.

 Aoki came to be one of the earliest professional Japanese film actresses within the film industry.
-Tsuru Aoki made her film debut in the Majestic Film Company release The Oath of Tsuru San in 1913 opposite actor William Garwood.
+She made her film debut in the Majestic Film Company release The Oath of Tsuru San in 1913 opposite actor William Garwood.
 Her follow-up film was the 1914 Ince production, O Mimi San, which starred the American child actress Mildred Harris and a young Sessue Hayakawa, with whom Aoki had acted onstage at the Japanese Theatre the previous year.
 The couple began a romantic relationship that culminated in their marriage on May 1, 1914, weeks before the release of their critically acclaimed and publicly successful film The Wrath of the Gods – a melodrama about an interracial romance between a man portrayed by Caucasian actor/ director Frank Borzage and an Asian woman portrayed by Aoki.
 The film also starred Sessue Hayakawa and featured actress Gladys Brockwell.
 Hayakawa and Aoki eventually made more than 20 films together throughout the 1910s and 1920s.